inet-framework/inet/doc/src/users-guide/ch-adhoc-routing.rst

    **.routing.typename = "Gpsr" # as a routing protocol module

-There are also NED types called :ned:`AodvRouter`, :ned:`DymoRouter`, :ned:`DsdvRouter`, :ned:`GpsrRouter`, which are all :ned:`ManetRouter`’s
-with the routing protocol submodule type set appropriately.
+There are also NED types called :ned:`AodvRouter`, :ned:`DymoRouter`, :ned:`DsdvRouter`, and :ned:`GpsrRouter`.
+These types are all based on :ned:`ManetRouter` and have the routing protocol submodule type set appropriately.

 .. _ug:sec:adhocrouting:aodv:

 AODV
 ----

 AODV (Ad hoc On-Demand Distance Vector Routing) is a routing protocol for mobile ad hoc networks and other wireless ad hoc networks.
-It offers quick adaptation to dynamic link conditions, low processing and memory overhead, low network utilization, and determines unicast routes to destinations within the ad hoc network.
+It provides quick adaptation to dynamic link conditions, low processing and memory overhead, low network utilization, and determines unicast routes to destinations within the ad hoc network.